 The online community of knife collectors, A Knife Family Forged in Steel

 Thought I would start a blog here to showcase the work of my favorite knifemaker.
 I stumbled across Alan Davis, a knifemaker from Boerne, Texas, in late 2012.
 I was blown away by his knife designs.
 Even more astounding was the fact that they were virtually all one of a kind creations.
 Alan didn't just make one or two patterns and then just outfit them with different materials.
 Each and every one was pretty much different.
 While he did have a few designs that people seemed to like and ask for, even those were made a little differently to make them unique.
 Alan works with all types of handle and blade material ... but does prefer Damascus blades.
-I currently own 53 of his knives (mainly his linerlock folders, do have a few frame locks and fixed blades) and jokingly told Alan that I would love to have 100 of his knives before I die.
-Not sure that will happen (while I rarely sell any of his knives, I have been known to give a few away to close friends, so that they understand why I keep praising Alan's work!).
+I currently own 74 of his knives (mainly his linerlock folders, do have a few frame locks, slip joints and fixed blades) and jokingly told Alan that I would love to have owned 100 of his knives before I die.
+Not sure that will happen (while I sell many of his knives, I have been known to give a some away to close friends, so that they understand why I keep praising Alan's work!) ... but, am working my way there.
+As of my latest addition, have owned 99 of them.
 He is the only maker who I would have no problem asking to make a knife for me and leaving everything (material/design) up to him ... and be confident that I would be thrilled with the results!
 I have done this twice .... and thrilled both times!

 To start things off, here is one of my favorites that I picked up in 2014 (though I have so many I love, that picking favorites is a very difficult task!).
 It is a beautiful linerlock folder with amber Sambar stag scales and M3 composite bolsters.
 The blade measures 3.375" and is made from Damascus by Zoe Crist (in his Blackhawk pattern).
 Pocket clip is also Zoe's Damascus.
 Backspacer and liners are nuggetized and anodized a sort of plum color.
 All in all, a beautiful knife that feels super nice in the hand and is not too large or heavy to carry around clipped to your pocket all day.
 Hope you like it.